vibnimit/Cloud-Web-App/README.md

 -keyName <key-name> -iamInstanceRole <role-name> -clusterIdentifier <id> \
 -binarySourceBucket <bucket-name>
 ```
 - This command prints the IP of the web server at the end of execution.
-You can application at http://<ip-of-webserver>:8080/webTier/
+You can access the UI for application at http://<ip-of-webserver>:8080/webTier/